otago/autocomplete-suggest-field/readme.md

 Use the 3.0 version for SilverStripe 3.\*, and the 4.0 version for SilverStripe 4.\*

-**Allows the user to select from a list of options while typing.** Some handy use cases would be; selecting a CSS class from a large list, selecting a user from a remote API, or selecting a SilverStripe member when you have thousands of members.
+**Allows the user to select from a list of options while typing.** It saves an ID against a field; be in Int, Text etc. Some handy use cases would be; selecting a CSS class from a large list, selecting a user from a remote API, or selecting a SilverStripe member when you have thousands of members.